 “The scholarship gave me the chance to make my dreams come true, by making it possible for me to start studying at university, opening so many doors for me and enabling me to enhance my skills and develop myself in my profession.
 Education has always been an important factor to me and without it I wouldn’t be able to enjoy my life.”

-Newman University is proud to be one of a growing number of universities to offer a Sanctuary Scholarship as part of the Helena Kennedy Foundation’s Article 26 Project, promoting access to higher education for people who have fled persecution and sought asylum in the UK.
+Since 2014, Newman University has been proud to be one of a growing number of universities to offer a Sanctuary Scholarship as part of the Helena Kennedy Foundation’s Article 26 Project, promoting access to higher education for people who have fled persecution and sought asylum in the UK.

-Newman University awards one scholarship per year to an applicant from a forced migrant background who cannot access finance from Student Finance England because of their Home Office status.
+From September 2021, Newman University will award two undergraduate scholarships per year to applicants from a forced migrant background who cannot access finance from Student Finance England because of their Home Office status.
 Successful applicants will be provided with:

-- Study and Travel Support: The Sanctuary Scholarship includes an annual bursary of £1000.00 per year to assist with study and travel expenses.
+- Study and Travel Support: The Sanctuary Scholarship includes an annual bursary of £1200 per year to assist with study and travel expenses.
 The bursary is not means‐tested and is paid in two instalments (one per semester).
-The bursary will not be paid for repeat years of study.
+The bursary will not usually be paid for repeat years of study.

-- Personal Support: Support will be developed for each student to enable them to identify and overcome barriers to achievement on their degree course.
+- Personal Support: Support will be developed for each student to enable them to identify and overcome any potential barriers to achievement on their degree course.

 Applicants must be:

-- An asylum seeker / forced migrant or the partner/dependant of an asylum seeker / forced migrant; OR
+- An asylum seeker / forced migrant or the partner/dependent of an asylum seeker / forced migrant; OR

-- An asylum seeker/partner/dependant who has been granted Discretionary Leave to Remain (DLR) or some other form of temporary status
+- An asylum seeker/partner/dependent who has been granted Discretionary Leave to Remain (DLR) or some other form of temporary status

-- Have a conditional or unconditional offer of a full-time undergraduate place at Newman University
+- Have a conditional or unconditional offer of a full-time undergraduate place to study at Newman University

 - Have applied for asylum in the UK before applying to UCAS